Kingsleyaham/Todo-Console-App/README.md

 -show                  list all todos completed-             clear completed todos
 <todoName>-            delete the todo e.g 'watch movie-' removes the todo 'watch movie'
-completed <todoName>   mark the todo completed e.g 'completed watch movie' mark 'watch movie' as completed
+completed <todoName>   mark the todo completed e.g 'completed watch movie' marks 'watch movie' as completed

 Please enter a list item to add or a command to perform: wash plate Please enter a list item to add or a command to perform: watch television